matthieugomez/regife/README.md

 ```

 #### What if I don't know the number of factors?
 As proven in Moon Weidner (2015), overestimating the number of factors still returns consistent estimates: irrelevant factors behave similarly to irrelevant covariates in a traditional OLS.
-A rule of thumb may be to check that your estimate stays constant when you add more factors.
+A rule of thumb is to check that your estimate stays constant when you add more factors.

 #### Does regife implement the bias correction term in Bai (2009)?
 In presence of cross or time correlation beyond the factor structure, the estimate for beta is biased (but still consistent): see Theorem 3 in Bai 2009, which derives the correction term in special cases.
 However, `regife` does not implement any correction.
 You may want to add enough factors until residuals are approximately i.i.d.